faizilham/msc-thesis/main/ch2_preliminaries.typ

 === Annotation

-Annotation is a feature in Kotlin for attaching metadata to various entities in a program, such as class declaration, function declaration, and function parameter #citep(<KotlinSpec2020>, 281).
+Annotation is a feature in Kotlin for attaching metadata to various entities in a program, such as class declarations, function declarations, and function parameters #citep(<KotlinSpec2020>, 281).
 An annotation class may receive values of types integers, enumerations, strings, other annotation types, and arrays of the previously mentioned types.
 Each annotation class has a retention level indicating its lifetime, which can be source-only, retained in compiled binary, or accessible during runtime.
 Annotation can be declared in-program by users using annotation class syntax. @lst:KotlinAnnotation shows an example of a user-defined annotation and its usage.

 #listing("Annotation usage in Kotlin")[
 ```kt